zer0cache/matic-docs/docs/avail/how-tos/avail-quick-start.md

 Head over to the [Polygon faucet](https://faucet.polygon.technology).

 On the faucet page, select `DA (Test Token)` and `DA Network` as the token and network, respectively.
 Paste your account address and click on **Submit**.
-The transfer will up to one minute to complete.
+The transfer will take up to one minute to complete.

 <img src={useBaseUrl("img/avail/faucet.png")} width="100%" height="100%"/>

 Upon successful transfer, your account should now have a non-zero balance.
-If you face any issues obtaining tokens from the facuet, please reach out to the [support team](https://support.polygon.technology/support/home).
+If you face any issues obtaining tokens from the faucet, please reach out to the [support team](https://support.polygon.technology/support/home).

 ### Balance Check with `@polkadot/api`